Kingtous/thinkbook14p-Gen2-ACH-hackintosh/README.md

 # Hackintosh for ThinkBook 14p 2021 Gen2-ACH

-This EFI aims to work with macOS Big Sur now, and it's in progress.
-When it's done, a montery version will also be provided.
+This EFI aims to work with macOS Montery now, and it's in progress.
 Stay tuned :)

 |Properties|Detail| Works? |
 |---|-----|--|